bagustris/disertasi-ser/s3_note.md

 - what is the problem, what is your proposed solution
 - what is X, what is Y
-- what did you have done today, what is your plan for tomorrow
+- what did you have done today, what is your plan for tomorrow Biggest lesson learned: Don't write your note/diary/journal in markdown, Write it up on pure text (TXT) file!
+todo: reverse the order by date

+## THIRD YEAR

 ---
 2020-12-11: